amardimiaty/Smart-Team-Tracking/README.md

 ## Installation instructions

-Check the README of each branch, since each part has different a installation.
+Check the *README file* of each branch, since each part has different a installation.

 ## Objectives and next improvements